 Both the Wanchai and Tsimshatsui Design × Culture Navigator are now on sale at major bookstores in Hong Kong.

 The Wanchai Design × Culture Navigator has won a merit recognition in the 2011 Design for Asia Awards organized by the Hong Kong Design Centre.

 Bilingual typography in Hong Kong has a long history but there has not been much analysis on its effectiveness or significance.
 This project aims to find out where the issues lie in Chinese–English bilingual typography and what makes it effective.
 Three types of bilingual typography is being examined: 1.
 Where two languages/scripts appear as equivalents to each other in terms of meaning; 2.
 Where one language/script is embedded into another below the clause level, termed as ‘code-mixing’ in linguistics; and 3.
 Where one language interweaves into another at clause level or above, termed as ‘code-switching’.

 An international symposium on multilingual typography titled ‘Same/difference’ was held at the Hong Kong Polytechnic University in August 2011, co-organized by the Information Design Lab and the Design2Context Design Research Institute at the Zurich University of the Arts.
-Keith Tam, leader of the IDL delivered a keynote presentation titled ‘Bilingual typography: Hong Kong case studies’.
+Keith Tam, former leader of the IDL delivered a keynote presentation titled ‘Bilingual typography: Hong Kong case studies’.
 Other speakers include Ruedi Baur, Henry Steiner, Wang Xu, Esther Liu, Roman Wilhelm, Zhang Hua, Sammy Or and Mariko Takagi.